MichielDerhaeg/build-linux/README.md

 think.
 It provides some useful functions and an interface to the kernel.
 But it also handles DNS requests and provides a dynamic linker.
-We don't really have to pay attention to any of this, we can just statically link the one we are using right know which is probably 'glibc'.
+We don't really have to pay attention to any of this, we can just statically link the one we are using right now which is probably 'glibc'.
 This means the following part is optional.
 But I thought this would make it more interesting and it also makes us able to build smaller binaries.